OHIF/Viewers/platform/docs/docs/user-guide/viewer/measurement-panel.md

 ## Introduction
 In `Basic Viewer` mode, the right panel is the `Measurement Panel`.
 The Measurement Panel can be expanded or hidden by clicking on the arrow to the left of `Measurements`.
 <!-- We might want to make an entire section about the tracking workflow including SR hydration because it's pretty complicated.
 Let's review after the deploy branch is ready.
 Logic is in OHIF-63 OHIF-339 tickets for reference -->
 Select a measurement tool and mark an image to initiate measurement tracking.
-A pop up will ask if you want to track measurements for the series on which the annotation was drawn.
+A pop-up will ask if you want to track measurements for the series on which the annotation was drawn.

 ![user-measurement-panel-modal](../../assets/img/measurement-panel-prompt.png)